Bounded twin-width graphs are polynomially $\chi$-bounded: Second operation: Right extension

 Our goal in this section is to define an extension of a class of graphs $\cal C$ which preserves $\chi$-boundedness, and even polynomial $\chi$-boundedness when the twin-width of $\mathcal{C}$ is bounded.
 Given a graph $G$, a \emph{right module partition} (RMP) is a partition $V_1, \ldots, V_k$ of the vertices of $G$ such that \begin{enumerate} \item Each $V_i$ is a stable set. \item For every $i < j$, $V_i$ is a module with respect to $V_j$ (i.e. $V_i$ is a module in $G[V_i\cup V_j]$). \end{enumerate}

 Note that every graph $G$ has a trivial RMP where each $V_i$ consists of a single vertex.
 Therefore, there should be some limitations to the definition of RMP.
 A first attempt is to consider a class of graphs $\mathcal{C}$, and insist that every induced subgraph intersecting every $V_j$ on at most one vertex (called a \emph{transversal}) belongs to $\mathcal{C}$.
 Unfortunately, even RMP with forests transversals are not $\chi$-bounded.
 To see this, consider $S_{n,2}$, the $n$-th shift graph, whose vertex set is $\{(i, j), 1 \leq i < j \leq n\}$ and such that there is an edge between $(i, j)$ and $(i', j')$ if and only if $j = i'$.
-Observe that the graphs $S_{n,2}$ have unbounded chromatic number and are triangle-free.
+Erd\H{o}s and Hajnal \cite{EH64} proved that the graphs $S_{n,2}$ are triangle-free and have unbounded chromatic number (this is a direct application of Ramsey theorem on pairs).
 However, the partition $(V_2, \ldots, V_n)$ where $V_j = \{(i, j), 1 \leq i < j\}$ for $2 \leq j \leq n$ is an RMP (with $V_1$ empty) such that the only neighbours of $(i,j)\in V_j$ in parts $V_k$ where $k<j$ are in $V_i$.
 Thus if $(i,j)$ belongs to a transversal, its degree is at most one with respect to the vertices in $V_k$ with $k < j$.
 Hence, all transversals are forests, while the graphs $S_{n,2}$ are not $\chi$-bounded.

 For this reason, we introduce a stronger notion of RMP, meant to preserve $\chi$-boundedness.
 If $\mathcal{P} = (V_1, \ldots, V_k)$ is an RMP of a graph $G$, for every $1 \leq j_1 < j_2 < \ldots < j_\ell \leq k$ and every $W_{j_1} \subseteq V_{j_1}, \ldots, W_{j_\ell} \subseteq V_{j_\ell}$, all non-empty, we denote by $G/\{W_{j_1}, \ldots ,W_{j_\ell}\}$ the graph on vertex set $[\ell]$ such that there is an edge $ii'$ if and only if there is an edge between $W_{j_i}$ and $W_{j_{i'}}$.
 We call such a graph a \emph{transversal minor} of $(G, \mathcal{P})$.
 Given a class $\mathcal{C}$, an RMP such that all transversal minors are in $\mathcal{C}$ is called a \emph{$\mathcal{C}$-RMP}.
 The class of graphs $G$ admitting a $\mathcal{C}$-RMP is denoted by $RM(\mathcal{C})$ and is called the \emph{right extension} of $\cal C$.